Bargawan: Tourists

 There are a number of major tourist attracting places in the region such as the Kachan Dam (Gaderiya), Devi Temple (Durghata).
 And some regional fair (Khodwa).
 Major tourist place in Bargawan are Durghata Devi Temple and Jhariya Temple.
 Durghata Devi Temple is located 8 to 9 km from Bargawan Main market (town).
 Many people from nearby town come there for the worship of Durgata Devi.
 Jhariya Temple is generally famous for lord Shiva.
 It is located 3 to 4 km from the Main Bargawan Town.
 The surrounding nearby the temple soo quite and soothing, which carries the actually meaning of Quietness.

 Connectivity

-Bargawan railway station is the second major railway station in the district which provides direct connectivity to some famous places such as Delhi, Katni, Jabalpur, Kolkata, Chopan, Agra, Vidisha, Dhanbad, Asansol, Jhansi, Saugor and Bhopal.
-Other transport in the region is provided by buses which allow transit to Rewa, Sidhi, Satna, Varanasi and other major cities.
+Bargawan railway station is the second major railway station in the district which provides direct connectivity to some famous places such as Delhi, Katni, Jabalpur, Kolkata, Chopan, Agra, Vidisha, Dhanbad, Asansol, Jhansi, Saugor, Bhopal, Nashik Road, Mumbai, Ahmedabad, Ajmer, Ratlam,Ujjain,Kota.
+Other transport in the region is provided by buses which allow transit to Rewa, Sidhi, Satna, and other major cities.

 National Highway 39 (75) is under construction in the region which will connect Jhansi at the western end to Ranchi at the Eastern end.